Jedwabne pogrom: Asking for forgiveness

 On 11 July 2011 Poland's President Bronisław Komorowski asked for forgiveness at a ceremony marking the 70th anniversary.
 In September that year, the Jedwabne memorial was defaced with swastikas and graffiti.
 Poland launched an anti-hate crime investigation.

 Influence on political discourse

-In Poland's 2015 presidential election campaign debate, the future President Duda criticized his rival, the then President Bronisław Komorowski, for "failure to defend Poland's reputation" and apologizing for the massacre of Jews by Poles at the Jedwabne pogrom.
+In Poland's 2015 presidential election campaign debate, the future president, Andrzej Duda, criticized his rival, then-president Bronisław Komorowski, for "failure to defend Poland's reputation" and for apologizing for the massacre of Jews by Poles at the Jedwabne pogrom.

 Writing on Poland's ruling party and its historical policy, Joanna Michlic explains that "according to the politicians, historians, and journalists representing PiS's ideological position, Jedwabne and other events that cast a negative light on Polish national identity must be revisited and retold for both Poles and the West.
 In their eyes, Jedwabne is a key sign of 'all the lies voiced against the Polish nation,' and is understood as the 'central attack' on Polishness, Polish values and traditions, and Polish identity (understood in an ethnic sense)."